CurtTilmes/meadplugin/README.md

 If the job should be skipped, status will be set to ```SKIP``` (for example, the required input data were not captured by the observatory due to some maneuver, or land processing is being performed, but the tile is all water, or daytime processing is needed, but the data are all night.)
-This is a perfectly normal response.
+This is a perfectly normal response, and will cause the Job to go immediately to the complete state.

-If the required input is not available, but might be available later, ```RETRY``` is returned.
+If some data needed by the rule is unavailable, but may become available later, ```RETRY``` is returned.

-If something went wrong in the rule evaluation, ```FAILURE``` is returned.
-This indicates that evaluation proceeded normally, but due to something, the evaluation as submitted can never succeed.
-The Job should move to the error state and be brought to the attention of someone.
-The Plan and Jobs will need to be reworked.
+If something is required by the rule, but is unavailable and will NEVER become available ```FAILURE``` can be returned.
 Note this is distinct from an Error.
+This causes the Job to immediately go to the error state.

 An ```Error``` can also be returned from the call.
 This could be due to a down database or external service, or the plugin is broken in some way.
 It doesn't necessarily indicate a problem with the Plan or Job, just that something in the infrastructure isn't able to successfully execute the rule at this time.
 The Job is treated the same as a ```RETRY``` but an ```Error``` should be brought to the attention of an administrator.

+For any return, either a normal return, or an Error return, a message can accompany the return.

 # License
 Copyright © 2023 United States Government as represented by the Administrator